exercism/v3/languages/elixir/exercises/concept/pattern-matching/.docs/introduction.md

-Pattern matching in Elixir is not an add-on feature: it is a fundamental part of the language, so it's hard to isolate the concept into a single exercise.
-Don't be lulled into thinking that `=` just means "variable assignment" like it does in other languages: in Elixir, `=` is the **match operator**, and it does some amazing things.
+Pattern matching in Elixir is not an add-on feature: it is a fundamental part of the language.
+It's hard to isolate the concept into a single exercise.
+Don't be lulled into thinking that `=` means "variable assignment" like in other languages.
+In Elixir, `=` is the **match operator**, and it does amazing things.

 ## Similarity in Other Languages